nobody-famous/alive/README.md

 The current idea is to use VSCode as the REPL, leveraging VSCode features to give a visual insight into the running image.

 -   There is a REPL console that mimics the debug console.
--   A Lisp tree view is added that shows the REPL history, current threads, current packages, and defined ASDF systems.
+-   A Lisp tree view is added that shows the REPL history, threads, packages, and defined ASDF systems.
+-   User input requested by the REPL is prompted with a text box.

+## Threads

+Forms sent for evaluation by the user are run in their own thread.
+The threads have names like "N - $/alive/eval" where N is a number.
+The number is used to try to keep the names unique since getting the underlying system id of the threads isn't as easy as it sounds.
+If one of them gets stuck in an infinite loop or something, it should be safe to terminate the thread using the "-" action in the threads tree view.

 ## Commands